savaslabs/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 Next you'll need to add the Leaflet library to your theme's [libraries file](https://www.drupal.org/developing/api/8/assets).
 In `mappy.libraries.yml`, shown below, I've defined a new library called `leaflet` and stated the paths to leaflet.css, leaflet.js and my custom JS file map.js.

-Note that I've listed jQuery as a dependency - in Drupal 8 jQuery is no longer loaded on every page, so it needs to be explictly included here.
+Note that I've listed jQuery as a dependency - in Drupal 8 jQuery is no longer loaded on every page, so it needs to be explicitly included here.

 ```yaml
 # From mappy.libraries.yml